Judge Calls Gov. Newsom’s Vote-By-Mail Executive Order 'Improper,' But Ruling Won’t Affect Tuesday's Election

-SACRAMENTO (CBS13) — California Republican lawmakers are claiming a victory against Gov. Gavin Newsom after a tentative ruling that he overstepped his bounds with an executive order about election safeguards.
+SACRAMENTO (CBS13/AP) — California Republican lawmakers are claiming a victory against Gov. Gavin Newsom after a tentative ruling that he overstepped his bounds with an executive order about election safeguards.

 Assemblymembers James Gallagher and Kevin Kiley had brought a suit against the governor’s order that gave all Californians registered vote-by-mail ballots.